Yelp/paasta/docs/source/yelpsoa_configs.rst

     There is currently not way to detect if this condition is met, other than a ``TASK_FAILED`` message.

+  * ``disk``: Disk (in MB) an instance needs.
+Defaults to 1024 (1GB).
+In Mesos disk is constrained to the specified limit, and tasks will recieve 'No space left on device' errors if they attempt to exceed these limits, and then be unable to write any more data to disk.

   * ``instances``: Marathon will attempt to run this many instances of the Service

   * ``nerve_ns``: Specifies that this namespace should be routed to by another